What do we look for at ScandiKitchen?

 We pay depending on experience, effort and enthusiasm.
 Show us what you’re made of.

-We are currently on the look-out for a barista and a commercial manager to join our team – click here to see full details of these roles.
+We are currently on the look-out for a Barista, Kitchen Assistant (Open Sandwich Maker), Warehouse Packers, Assistant Manager Cafe and Head of Coffee (2 sites) to join our team – click here to see full details of these roles.